Sign Up

 Bessent v.
 Dellinger

-NCLA urges the Supreme Court vacate a district court’s temporary restraining order (TRO) requiring President Donald Trump to reinstate the fired former head of the U.S. Office of Special Counsel, Hampton Dellinger.
+NCLA urged the Supreme Court vacate a district court’s temporary restraining order (TRO) requiring President Donald Trump to reinstate the fired former head of the U.S. Office of Special Counsel, Hampton Dellinger.
 The President has absolute constitutional authority to remove Executive Branch officials at will.

 The Constitution vests all executive power in the President.
 The Founders understood that “executive power” included the ability to execute the law, as well as the nation’s action, strength, or force.
 That understanding confirms that a President’s authority to remove subordinates must be absolute.
 As the Supreme Court recently held in Seila Law v.
 Consumer Financial Protection Bureau, the President maintains authority to both “supervise and remove the agents who wield executive power in his stead.”
 That removal authority must be absolute for the President to be able to uphold his constitutional duty to “take Care that the Laws are faithfully executed.”